-(1) Any person who is a participant in a criminal organisation and is knowingly present in a public place with 2 or more other persons who are participants in a criminal organisation commits a misdemeanour.

-(2) It is a defence to a charge of an offence against subsection (1) to prove that the criminal organisation is not an organisation criminal activity does not include conduct constituting a simple offence or a regulatory offence.
+- (1) Any person who is a participant in a criminal organisation and is knowingly present in a public place with 2 or more other persons who are participants in a criminal organisation commits a misdemeanour. - Maximum penalty-3 years imprisonment. - (2) It is a defence to a charge of an offence against subsection (1) to prove that the criminal organisation is not an organisation criminal activity does not include conduct constituting a simple offence or a regulatory offence.